 How durable a binocular should be will depend on what you want to use it for.
 Most binoculars that cost less than 100 are either waterproof or fogproof.

 For birdwatching purposes, you can forgo, one of the two.
-However, for hunting purposes, I highly recommend getting binocular that is both fog proof and waterproof.
+However, for hunting purposes, I highly recommend getting binocular that is both fog and waterproof.
 In fact, the best hunting binoculars under 100 should be waterproof and fog proof.

 The most important aspect of a quality binocular is durability and the quality of glass.

 In this price range under 100 or 150 USD, it will be not wise to think of getting Swarovski or Leica glass but can you still find a decent glass in your budget.

 For that reason always check is the lens is fully multicoated or not.
 The more its coated the more is better.

 To check simply observe the objective lenses and if i see red, green, purple or even any other reflection then you are holding a coated lens.
 If there's no artificial reflection or clear glass then the bino has no coating in its glass.

 Also, try to get BAK 4 prisms glass and check the durability features.
 Whether it waterproof, shockproof, fully rubberized housing, and so on.

 if you can afford more than 200 dollar but can not exceed above 300 price range then try these binoculars under 300 picks.

 The awesome thing about the Gosky 10X42 is that it features the roof prisms design.
 It is rare for find a roof prism binocular costing less than 100 dollars especially one with a 10x magnification.